larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 things and and including.
 The essay 10.
 There's company called
-Systems Concepts and and they did things for the PDP tending and included after decade abandoned the PDP 10 and it's a little bit before then to these folks made their own PDP 10 re engineered it, made it run much faster and just with a very very small company.
+Systems Concepts and and they did things for the PDP-10 ding and included after decade abandoned the PDP-10 and it's a little bit before then to these folks made their own PDP-10 re engineered it, made it run much faster and just with a very very small company.
 (61:46)
 Sold a bunch of them and it was a company called CompuServe which was quite prominent in the early timesharing.
-CompuServe used PDP 10s and a bunch of them they got from this SC company.
+CompuServe used PDP-10s and a bunch of them they got from this SC company.
 (62:00)
 Anyway still not a whole lot of other things about Steve Nelson.
 He is close friend of mine so he still is OK.
-So here we are at the console of the PDP 10 there's code talkers, the micro tapes in the background and machine in the background.
+So here we are at the console of the PDP-10 there's code talkers, the microtapes in the background and machine in the background.
 Haven't.
 OK, now I see what we got here.
 I believe this guy on the right standing